binerogroup/documentation/_sources/compute/assign-ip.rst.txt

 .. important::

-   When adding additional ports to your instances, its possible that your instance might loose its network connectivity when taking the IP configuration live in the operating system.
+   When adding more ports to your instances, its possible that your instance might loose its network connectivity when taking the IP configuration live in the operating system.

-   Its also possible that floating IP addresses might need to be re-assigned to the new interface depending on if the default route on the instance is affected.
-We recommend doing changes to interfaces network configuration during a service window.
+   Its also possible that floating IP addresses might need to be re-assigned to the new port depending on if the default route on the instance changes.
+We recommend doing changes to interfaces network configuration during a maintenance window.

 .. note::

-   Below will demonstrate how to add networks which will add a port automatically.
+   Below is an example on how to add networks which will add a port automatically.
 If you prefer to create the ports yourself (more information in the :doc:`/networking/ports` article), another option is to assign an already created port.

 Assigning a port using the cloud management portal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To assign a port to an instance using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`
+To assign a port to an instance by using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`

 - Press **Compute** and then **Instances** in the sidebar menu.